nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-11-supporting-onboarding.md

 * the SRO not having read the grant determination letter in advance and therefore being unable to sign the legal declaration, which could result in onboarding having to be postponed
 * incorrect expectations of the service from the SRO, for instance about training eligibility and evidence requirements

 The UCD team worked with NHSBSA operations to improve the onboarding process to address these issues.
-One thing we did was to create a simple comparison of our service to the Workforce Development Fund (WDF), the previous service which ours is replacing.
-What we noticed during onboarding calls was that many SROs had used the WDF and expected the new service to be very similar.
-But in fact our service has important differences, particularly around evidence requirements.
-Our hypothesis was that explaining these differences early on would lead to higher satisfaction with the service and a higher volume of approved claims.

 There have also been significant issues with multi factor authentication (MFA) during onboarding.
 It’s taken a week or more for some users to be able to log into the service because of these.